LaskawiecPiotr/X-ray-disease-detection/Readme.md

 </td></tr> </table>

-Our model achieves a significant improvement in precision for many diseases.
-For instance, the precision for *Effusion* and *Infiltration* is higher in our model compared to the X-Ray Vision model, demonstrating the benefits of fine-tuning on this specific dataset.
+Our model achieves a significant improvement in precision all across the board.
+The recall though, is lower.
+However, this is a natural trade off and the recall can be improved (at the cost of precision) using the Precision-Recall Curve.
+This analysis is done in the model evaluation file.

 ## Additional Details
 - **Training Details:**